Ideal, Georgia

 Ideal is a city in Macon County, Georgia, United States.
 The population was 407 at the 2020 census, down from 499 in 2010.

 History

+The community center of Ideal is the city's former railway station on the Atlanta, Birmingham and Atlantic Railway.

-The town was originally named "Joetown", but when two railroad executives stopped in the town, one proclaimed it an "ideal" place for a railroad station, and the other declared he'd just named it.
+The town was originally named "Joetown", but when two railroad executives stopped in the town, one proclaimed it an "ideal" place for a railroad station, and the other declared he had just named it.

 The Georgia General Assembly incorporated Ideal as a town in 1906.

 Geography

 Ideal is located in western Macon County at (32.372918, -84.188822).
 Georgia State Route 90 passes through the center of town, leading southeast 10 mi to Oglethorpe, the county seat, and northwest 8 mi to Rupert.
+Ideal is located on the former Atlanta, Birmingham and Atlantic Railway, the former company's tracks are now utilized by CSX Transportation as the Fitzgerald Subdivison and pass through the city along its northern edge.

 According to the United States Census Bureau, the city has a total area of 1.16 sqmi, of which 0.01 sqmi, or 0.95%, are water.
 It resides at the confluence of Whitewater and Cedar creeks, two spring-fed tributaries of the Flint River.